SD › Best Time to Visit France

 - Bastille Day – This national holiday held annually on July 14 is celebrated throughout France, and includes a military parade down the Champs Elysees and fireworks displays.
 Local firemen also host street dances at many of the fire stations.
 On the eve of Bastille Day, a massive dance party is hosted over the Place de la Bastille in Paris as well.

-- Colmar International Festival – Hosted for 10 days each year in July, July 4 to 14 in 2018, this festival includes over 20 concerts performed by top musicians, with the annual tribute to a great musician its central theme.
+- Colmar International Festival – Hosted for 10 days each year in July, this festival includes over 20 concerts performed by top musicians, with the annual tribute to a great musician its central theme.

 France in August